-I am quite the peanut-butter-aholic, the love runs DEEP, and these Fluffernutter Cookies evoke nostalgia while satisfying my peanut butter craving!
+I am quite the peanut-butter-aholic, the love runs DEEP, and these Fluffernutter Cookies evoke nostalgia while also satisfying my peanut butter craving!

-You can watch my episode when it airs on June 18th on Magnolia Network and streaming on MAX.
 It was a blast meeting her and if you followed my journey of cooking through her whole first cookbook, you'll know it was a dream come true!

 Pillowy marshmallow cream surrounded by decadent peanut butter cookie dough will have you reminiscing on those namesake fluffernutter sandwiches of summer days past!
 I can still taste it, lots of peanut butter, a heaping glop of fluff, and some crisp potato chips from the yellow bag!
 It was my favorite summer treat.